ikrima/gamedevguide/contents/guides/ue4guide/wip/graphics-development/custom-passes-extensions/Custom Stencil Walkthrough_ Pt1.md

 (Everyframe for dynamic/mebbe not for static)GetDynamicMeshElements/GetStaticElements

-ComputeViewRelevance =&gt;
+ComputeViewRelevance =>

--Mark which passes to mark this component to be included in that pass
+\-Mark which passes to mark this component to be included in that pass

--This also more complicated than just what is being returned here bc we also have to take into account
+\-This also more complicated than just what is being returned here bc we also have to take into account

-the material (e.g. if the material is translucent=&gt;viewrelevance for translucency)
+the material (e.g. if the material is translucent=>viewrelevance for translucency)

 NOTE: Look at how custom depth property in the component is percolated all the way to the RT and how it gets added to custom depth primset

--Extend SetPrimitiveViewRelevance(FPrimitiveViewRelevance& OutViewRelevance) const
+\-Extend SetPrimitiveViewRelevance(FPrimitiveViewRelevance& OutViewRelevance) const

--If MaterialDomain == MD_BBArena, outviewrelevance.arenarelevance = 1
+\-If MaterialDomain == MD_BBArena, outviewrelevance.arenarelevance = 1

 Render Side:

--Gather all viewrelevance.arena into a drawlist/primset
+\-Gather all viewrelevance.arena into a drawlist/primset

--REFERENCES: custom depth, StaticMeshBatchVisibility, VisibleDynamicPrimitives, TranslucentPrimSet, CustomDepthSet
+\-REFERENCES: custom depth, StaticMeshBatchVisibility, VisibleDynamicPrimitives, TranslucentPrimSet, CustomDepthSet

 DynamicMeshElements